arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/microphone_sensor/content.md

 - Get the microphone data.
 - Use the PDM(Pulse-density modulation) library.
 - Print the microphone values in the Serial Monitor.
-- Change RGB brightness with the stored microphone values.
+- Change RGB blinking speed with the last microphone reading.
+(Arduino IDE)
+- Show the values on a spectrum analyzer (only with openMV)

 ### Required Hardware and Software

 - [Nicla Vision board](https://store.arduino.cc/products/nicla-vision)
 - Latest mbed Core version
+- Latest openMV IDE version

 ## Set Up

 To check that you correctly set up the board please visit our [Getting Started Guide](https://docs.arduino.cc/tutorials/nicla-vision/getting-started) for both **OpenMV** and **Arduino** instructions.

+## Instructions

 ### OpenMV